altinaD/free-code-camp-clone/README.md

 Issues: 1.
 Each component of courses has a scroll bar, which I was not able to remove.
 2. the user code in each component cannot be validated.
 3. need code automation inside views folder.

-P.S.
-I know that this is not the best solution for this project, nevertheless I believe that if there is a person who can guide me I am definitely going to write code better.
-FIY I am open to learning new things, and so excited to be part of the development world.
+PS I know that this is not the best solution for this project, nevertheless I believe that if there is a person who can guide me I am definitely going to write code better.
+FYI I am open to learning new things, and so excited to be part of the development world.
 Looking forward for your response)